p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 The example on the right is more interesting - apart from doing purely FP style calculations, it reads user input, calls database service and can display some results on the screen.
 Should any error occur, it will be wrapped (with the help of Vavr) into a proper type and returned (not thrown) from a method.
-The pipeline, assembled from Vavr primitives, takes care of proper error propagation to the place where the program begins.
+The pipeline, assembled from Vavr primitives, takes care of proper error propagation back to the application's entrypoint.

-Writing programs in FP fashion is nothing more complicated than that.
-It is about assembling such pipelines and paying attention to side effects.
+Writing programs in FP fashion boils down to assembling such pipelines and paying attention to side effects.
 Now we are ready to analyze a slightly more complicated program.
 Some of its parts will serve as a decent example of the most typical aspects to be dealt with.

 # Case study - an example FP style microservice